 If you’d like to try yoga, seek out a local class at a gym or yoga studio.
 Practicing under the watchful eye of a trained teacher will help new students avoid injury.

-In addition to Botox, the pain specialists at Arizona Pain offer an array of injections and procedures that can offer relief in treatment of both primary and secondary headache pain.
+In addition, the pain specialists at Arizona Pain offer an array of injections and procedures that can offer relief in treatment of both primary and secondary headache pain.

 Some of the other injections and treatments we offer include: